kermitt2/delft/Readme.md

-                        currently with Ontonotes corpus in orginal XML format) --file-in FILE_IN     path to a text file to annotate --file-out FILE_OUT   path for outputting the resulting JSON NER anotations
+                        currently with Ontonotes corpus in orginal XML format) --file-in FILE_IN     path to a text file to annotate --file-out FILE_OUT   path for outputting the resulting JSON NER anotations --embedding EMBEDDING
+                        The desired pre-trained word embeddings using their descriptions in the file embedding-registry.json.
+Be
+                        sure to use here the same name as in the registry ('glove-840B', 'fasttext-crawl', 'word2vec'), and that
+                        the path in the registry to the embedding file is correct on your system.
 ```

 More explanations and examples are presented in the following sections.